6stringbeliever/udacity-fend-teamguide-resources/README.md

 * [Can I Use](http://caniuse.com/) - Helps you figure out which cutting edge HTML5 and CSS3 features are supported in which browsers.
 Invaluable.
 * [CSS Guidelines](http://cssguidelin.es/) - CSS guru Harry Robert's on principles and style for writing CSS.
 * [HTML5 Boilerplate](https://html5boilerplate.com/) - A great starting point for any web project.
 This is also good to look at to see how other structure the files in their projects.
+* [Developer's Guide to HTML5 Canvas](https://msdn.microsoft.com/en-us/hh534406) - A good article for getting started with HTML5 Canvas.
+Additional resources at the bottom of the page.

 ### Organizing Principles for CSS